 North Lake Park

 The park is located at 625 Hope Road in Mansfield, Ohio, and covers about 20 acres.
 North Lake Park offers many amenities to hold various events.
-Whether you are looking to go biking on the B&O Bike Trail’s northern-most point in Mansfield, fishing, playing basketball, hiking, or hosting a party, North Lake Park is a great location.
+Whether you are looking to go biking on the B&O Bike Trail’s northern-most point in Mansfield, fishing, playing basketball, splash pad, hiking, or hosting a party, North Lake Park is a great location.
 Some of the amenities include a basketball court, a pond for fishing, charcoal grills, playground equipment, and a picnic area for you and your family to enjoy the outdoors.
 The indoor pavilion offers a kitchen and a nice open area to set up tables and chairs for all your group’s needs.

 To inquire about reserving a park pavilion or questions, please call our park office at 419-522-9801.
 Reservations must be made in person at South Park,100 Brinkerhoff Avenue, Monday through Thursday from 8 am to 2 pm.